salvillalon45/OdinBookClient-theOdinProject/README.md

     -   **Proficient Frontend Developer**

         -   I want to become a proficient Frontend developer.
-My goal is to get involved with in projects that use React & Gatsby as their Frontend stack.
+My goal is to get involved with projects that use React, Gatsby, or NextJS as their Frontend stack.
 I want to know how it is used in industry

     -   **Gatsby + GraphQL + TypeScript + Apollo**

-        -   Next I want to lern how to build a Gatsby + GraphQL + TypeScript + Apollo client.
+        -   Next I want to learn how to build a Gatsby + GraphQL + TypeScript + Apollo client.
 I know that web development is transitioning to using query languages like GraphQL to fetch data instead of REST due to all the benefits it brings.
 I want to learn how to create one so that I am more comfortable with GraphQL!

     -   **Getting Familiar With Nested Pages**

-        -   In my current implementation I thought I was doing nested pages which I partly did, but it was not fully since the index.tsx of home was not getting called when accessing /home/user/:userid
+        -   In my current implementation I thought I was doing nested pages which I partly did, but it was not fully since the `index.tsx` of home was not getting called when accessing `/home/user/:userid`
         -   This tells me that I need to see a youtube video to learn how to properly do it

     -   **Learning How To Create Reusable Hooks**